maswiebe/maswiebe.github.io/assets/mml/test.md

 =======================

 One final note: the paper calculates a (one-sided) randomization inference p-value of 0.03, and claims that this is evidence for their result being real.
 However, as I discuss in [this post](https://michaelwiebe.com/blog/2021/01/randinf), this claim is false.
-In this case, there's no reason to expect RI and standard p-values to differ, so a significant RI p-value provides no additional evidence.
+With large sample sizes, there's no reason to expect RI and standard p-values to differ, so a significant RI p-value provides no additional evidence.

 Conclusion
 ==========